csingley/ofxtools/docs/client.rst

     # The following generates a global default CLIENTUID
     $ ofxget scan chase --write
+    # So does this
+    $ ofxget prof chase --write
     # The following additionally generates a Chase-specific CLIENTUID
     $ ofxget acctinfo chase -u <username> --savepass --clientuid --write